wisphill/yuu_academy/_aws_storage/Transfer Family.md

+---
+layout: post
+description: AWS Transfer Family is fully managed service for file transfer in-out of S3/ Amazon EFS by using only FTP protocol
+---

 #aws #storage #transfer_family #transfer

 It is fully managed service for file transfer in-out of S3/ Amazon EFS by using only FTP protocol